open-cogsci/osdoc/content/miscellaneous/important-changes-3.md

 The `synth` is no longer a class of its own.
 Instead, it's a function that returns a `sampler` object that has been filled with a synthesized sample.

+## User-interface improvements

+### An IPython debug window

+IPython, an interactive Python terminal for scientific computing, is now used for the debug window.

+### A live variable inspector

+The variable inspector now shows the actual values of your variables while your experiment is running, and after your experiment has finished.

+### Undo

+You can finally undo actions!

+### A new color scheme

+The default color scheme is now *Monokai*.
+Again a dark color scheme, but with a higher contrast then the previous default, *Solarized*.
+This increased should increase legibility.
+And it looks good!

 ## Consistent coordinates

 Previously, OpenSesame used mixed, inconsistent screen coordinates: `0,0` was the display top-left when using Python code, and the display center when working in `sketchpad` items etc. As of 3.0, the display center is always `0,0`, also in Python code.